 SEASONAL: Dreamfarm operates from the months of March to December.
 This allows for us to grow and change with the seasons.
-During March we are busy caring for the baby goats and their mothers , moving the chickens to their summer homes, shearing the sheep, and beginning our milking schedule.
+During March we are busy caring for the baby goats and their mothers , moving the chickens to their summer homes, and beginning our milking and cheesemaking schedule.
 In October the mother goats are bred and this starts the natural decline in milk production.
 The does start to put energy into growing their babies and preparing for the cold months and by December they dry up (stop producing milk).
 We find that following the natural cycle of the seasons makes our animals and the farmers happier.

 ORGANIC: We became certified organic in 2004.
 We believe that the land and animals should be maintained and treated with respect, we are honored to be the caretakers.
 We refrain from the use of all artificial agents in terms of animal care as well as crop.
 It is a symbiotic relationship that makes us feel proud of our work and products.